kyegomez/swarms/docs/swarms/models/custom_model.md

 ### Conclusion

-By following this guide, you should now have a custom model that extends the `AbstractLLM`.
+By following this guide, you should now have a custom model that extends the `BaseLLM`.
 Remember that the key to a successful custom LLM is understanding the base functionalities, implementing necessary changes, and testing thoroughly.
 Keep iterating and improving based on feedback and performance metrics.

 ### Further Reading